dongmeic/RTP/README.md

 # RTP map series
 ## [Scale-based RTP mapping (2040)](https://arcg.is/yL0nb)

+This map is outdated.
+The RTP layer is not available.

 ## [Mapping RTP projects (2045)](https://arcg.is/1jmOyr)

 ### Project review and GIS data update